-This project report is the second release of the four deliverables regarding the innovation risks of C3HARME project.
-The first one was submitted at month 12 of the project.
-Two subsequent versions of the document shall be further elaborated, updated and released at month 36 (May 2019) and at the end of the Project, at month 48 (May 2020).
+This project report is the first release of the four deliverables regarding the innovation risks of C3HARME project.
+Three subsequent versions of the document shall be further elaborated, updated and released at month 24 (May 2018), month 36 (May 2019) and at the end of the Project, at month 48 (May 2020).

-All versions are based on the methodological process for risk management described in the deliverable D7.3 Risk Assessment Plan submitted in M6.
+This first version (M12) is based on the methodological process for risk management described in the deliverable D7.3 Risk Assessment Plan submitted in M6.